aembke/fred.rs/CONTRIBUTING.md

 1. The client prepares the command, creating a `Vec<RedisValue>` array of arguments.
 2. The client attaches a [oneshot](https://docs.rs/tokio/1.9.0/tokio/sync/oneshot/index.html) sender to the command on which the response will be sent.
-3. The client acquires a _read_ lock on the command channel and writes the command to this channel.
+3. The client sends the command to the `command_tx` sender channel on the `RedisClientInner` struct.
 4. The client calls `await` on the receiver half of the oneshot channel from step 2.
 5. Some time later the `Multiplexer` receives the command from the command stream running in a separate Tokio task.
 6. The `Multiplexer` checks the command's flags to determine if it makes sense to send in the current connection context.